High-Frequency Jump Tests: Which Test Should We Use?: Review of price jump tests

 The aim of a price jump test is to detect the presence of the discontinuous component, $dJ_{t}^{p}$, and to conclude whether or not $dN_{t}^{p}$ is non-zero over a particular period.
-The availability of high-frequency data has enabled various measures of variation - incorporating both the continuous and discontinuous components of (\ref{dpt}) - to be constructed over a specified interval of time, e.g. one day, with the statistical properties of such measures established using in-fill asymptotics.
-The resulting distributional results are then utilized in the construction of a price jump test, where the null hypothesis is usually that the asset price is continuous over the particular interval investigated.
+The availability of high-frequency data has enabled measures of variation - incorporating both the continuous and discontinuous components of (\ref{dpt}) - to be constructed over a specified interval of time, e.g. one day, with the statistical properties of such measures established using in-fill asymptotics.
+The relevant distributional results are then utilized in the construction of a price jump test, where the null hypothesis is usually that the asset price is continuous over the particular interval under investigation.
+All tests investigated in this paper entertain the same null hypothesis of a continuous price path, with the alternative hypothesis being that the price path contains jumps and, hence, is discontinuous.